Bukit Payung–Telemung Highway

-Bukit Payung–Telemung Highway is a major highway in Terengganu, Malaysia.
+Bukit Payung–Telemung Highway is a major controlled-access highway in Terengganu, Malaysia.
 This highway is part of the Package 11 and 12 of the East Coast Expressway Phase 2 project (Jabur - Kuala Terengganu).
+This highway was opened to all traffic on 18 May 2012.

+Features

 At most sections, the highway was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.